de-ravendell/read/read.md

 I'd owed her so much.
 Her food, her company, and her gifts given when I was about to leave for Crépuscule Manoir at the age of ten.

-On that day, she was still wearing her featured Spectrespecs that I counld't exactly see if her eyes were weeping.
+On that day, she was still wearing her featured Spectrespecs that I couldn't tell if her eyes were weeping.

 She gifted me two, one was the twin ravens, which she named as Hugin and Munin, the other one a small dark sphere within which some silvery strings glowed.
 She explained to me that the sphere was called Tenebris Orb, and was an outcome of her husband's grandfather Newton's researches of Demiguises and Thestrals.
 She gave it to me because she felt "an indescribable connection" between the sphere and me.